Swanage Railway: Swanage Pier Tramway

 Stone was exported from Swanage by coastal shipping as before, having been quarried on, or mined in, the Isle of Purbeck.
-The actual loading of the vessels was primitive, and Captain Moorsom, chief engineer of the Southampton and Dorchester line, encouraged local promoters to found the Swanage Pier and Tramway Company, which obtained an authorising Act of Parliament on 8 August 1859.
+The actual loading of the vessels was primitive, and Captain Moorsom, chief engineer of the Southampton and Dorchester line, encouraged local promoters to found the Swanage Pier and Tramway Company, which obtained an authorising act of Parliament, the Swanage Pier Act 1859 (22 & 23 Vict. c. lxxvii), on 8 August 1859.
 John Mowlem was prominent in generating local support.
 The scheme involved about 4 mile of line, running on to the pier at Swanage, from which coastal vessels would be loaded directly.

 In fact, only a short section was built, from the pier to an area on the sea front called The Bankers where stone blocks were prepared for transit.
 Horse traction only was used.

 A second jetty, forming a fork, was added to the pier in 1896, to cater for the growing pleasure steamer passenger business, and the truncated tramway was re-gauged in about 1900 to the track gauge of 2 ft 6 in (750 mm).
 It was used for bunkering the pleasure steamers, but it fell into disuse at the end of the 1920s.